studypaircodenection-collab/KawanStudy/docs/CHAT_SYSTEM_GUIDE.md

 - **Gamification**: Shows user levels and achievements in chat headers
 - **Navigation**: Fully integrated with dashboard sidebar

-This completes the full chat system implementation for StudyPair!
+This completes the full chat system implementation for KawanStudy!